JennyCloud/Azure-Zero-to-Hero/Concepts-Comparison/Automation/ARM-Templates-vs-Cloud-Shell-Deployment.md

 ARM Template = give the recipe and ingredients, and the kitchen automatically makes the dish.

 Cloud Shell = you personally chop, fry, and cook each step.

+---

+## 🧠 Takeaway

+ARM Templates ≠ Always better than Cloud Shell.

+Use ARM templates for automation, consistency, and production-grade deployments.

+Use Cloud Shell for learning, testing, or quick single-resource tasks.

+Think of it like driving:

+ARM Template = autopilot for long trips, very efficient.

+Cloud Shell = manual driving for short distances or detours.